 - Open File Explorer.

-- Expand Network and double-click the BluOS device's drive.
+- Expand the Network and double-click the BluOS Player's drive.

-Perform the following steps if you could not find the BluOS device's drive under Network:
+Perform the following steps if you cannot find the BluOS Player's drive under Network:

-- In the BluOS App, select Help > Diagnostics.
+- Launch the BluOS Controller app on Windows and select Help > Diagnostics.

-- From the Diagnostics page, obtain the IP Address of the BluOS device.
+- From the Diagnostics page, obtain the IP Address of the BluOS Player.
 This IP Address will be used in Step 4.

-- In the address bar, enter the BluOS device's drive URL in the following format:
+- In the address bar, enter the BluOS Player's drive URL in the following format:

 Note: if you are prompted for credentials, connect as a Guest. - After the drive opens, open the Shared folder.